This guide will walk you through running your first evaluation using Laminar’s evaluation system.

 • Evaluators - Functions that assess outputs against targets or quality criteria, producing numeric scores

-• Datasets - Collections of datapoints (test cases) with two key elements:
+• Datasets - Collections of datapoints (test cases) with 3 key elements:

 • data - Required JSON input sent to the executor